lemmy04/docker-opensimulator-standalone/README.md

 ## Usage

-This container image is setup for connectiong to osgrid, and running up to 4 regions on the ports 9000-9003.
+This container image is set up for running up one standalone region on port 9000.
 If you already have a Regions.ini file, map it into the container as /opt/opensim/bin/Regions/Regions.ini using -v If you don't, run the "first configuration" step described in the next section.